 Skip to content

-Grafana is a dashboarding and graphing application, initially built for time series data, but has evolved into a tool that can pull data from multiple sources and visualize it in a single dashboard for logs and traces too.
-It is a popular tool for monitoring and observability.
+Grafana is a popular open-source dashboarding and visualization platform.
+Originally designed for time series data, it has evolved into a comprehensive tool that can pull data from multiple sources and create unified dashboards for logs, metrics, and traces.
+It's widely used for monitoring and observability across organizations.

-If you are already familiar with grafana plugin installation, you can download the plugin from here and get started or follow the below steps.
+Quick Start: If you are already familiar with grafana plugin installation, you can download the plugin from here and get started.
+Feel free to skip the configuration section, you can directly jump here

 Install Grafana